jamesdigid/ArchOS/README.md

 # Swift
 Initial builds for this will be in Swift 4.0 geared to the latest iOS devices with the intention of switching to a more platform agnostic language in the future(Rust?).

-Screenshot of a similar project for Android:
+# Screenshot
 ![Alt text](https://preview.ibb.co/cCVdLb/vr_screenshot.png "Android Screenshot")

 (https://github.com/svenhenrik/CardboardRemoteDesktop)